-Legend: 💭 Online, 🕄 Blended (On-Site/Online), 💁 On-Site, 🗙 Cancelled
+Legend: █ Online, ➡ On-Site, x Cancelled

 Alternative exam assessment (§ 4(2), 3 SPO 2015).
 The following aspects are included:

 - Regular participation in the seminar dates

 - Preparation of a seminar paper on a partial aspect of the seminar topic according to scientific methods

 - Lecture on the topic of the seminar paper.